ksafranski/ColtJS/_utils/notification/README.md

 The following configuration parameters can be set:

 ```
-notification.notification_id: 'notification', // ID of the notification area
+this.notification.notification_id: 'notification', // ID of the notification area
-notification.timeout: true, // Should the notification auto-timeout?
+this.notification.timeout: true, // Should the notification auto-timeout?
-notification.lifespan: 5000, // If timeout = true, how long?
+this.notification.lifespan: 5000, // If timeout = true, how long?
-notification.show_close_button: true, // Show a button to allow user to close?
+this.notification.show_close_button: true, // Show a button to allow user to close?
-notification.close_button_class: 'notification-close',
+this.notification.close_button_class: 'notification-close',
 ```

 ## Styling